In Spain, coronavirus puts the poor at the back of the line

 But experts warn that Spain needs to fix its job market, which is plagued with temporary and part-time contracts.
 Women and migrants tend to have the least job security, according to a survey by the main Catholic charity, Caritas.
 And yet, only one in four vulnerable households were receiving a government subsidy last year.

 The pandemic can lead to a “totally broken economy,” said Contreras.
-Her organization, Oxfam, has warned that the number of Spaniards who live on less than two dollars a day could rise by 1.1 million from the current 9.8 million unless more is invested in health and social protection and the government broadens its flagship basic income scheme.
+Her organization, Oxfam, has warned that the number of Spaniards who live under the poverty threshold — on less than 9,000 euros per year— could rise by 1.1 million from the current 9.8 million unless more is invested in health and social protection and the government broadens its flagship basic income scheme.

 That program was touted in April as a way to help as many as 2.3 million families living in poverty.
 Although more than one million have applied for the support, only half of the requests have been processed and 136,000 applicants have been granted the subsidy.
 Regional governments, meanwhile, have taken the opportunity to save on similar programs to reduce poverty.

-“The political decision was right, but its execution it has been hellish,” Contreras said.
+“The political decision was right, but its execution has been hellish,” Contreras said.

 Take Oliva’s case.
 When her husband lost his job delivering milk to bars and restaurants in April, the family also lost a regional subsidy of 300 euros for those who work but struggle financially.